amir-zeldes/gum/README.md

 ## Citing

-To cite this corpus in general, please refer to the following article, or see different citations for specific aspects below:
+The best paper to cite depends on the data you are using.
+To cite the corpus in general, please refer to the following article (but note that the corpus has changed and grown a lot in the time since); otherwise see different citations for specific aspects below:

 Zeldes, Amir (2017) "The GUM Corpus: Creating Multilayer Resources in the Classroom".
 Language Resources and Evaluation 51(3), 581–612.